eseidinger/clouddev-env/README.md

 ### Docker and MicroK8s not working

 If you have connected Visual Studio Code to the *clouddev* VM before running the *install_tools.py* script, *docker* and *microk8s* won't work due to lacking privileges.
-You'll have to reconnet (see [Cleaning up the VS Code Server on the remote](https://code.visualstudio.com/docs/remote/troubleshooting#_cleaning-up-the-vs-code-server-on-the-remote)), for the necessary group changes to the *clouddev* user to be applied.
+You'll have to reconnect (see [Cleaning up the VS Code Server on the remote](https://code.visualstudio.com/docs/remote/troubleshooting#_cleaning-up-the-vs-code-server-on-the-remote)), for the necessary group changes to the *clouddev* user to be applied.